 PG&E filed an Electric Incident Report (EIR) with the California Public Utilities Commission (CPUC) when PG&E learned that CAL FIRE had taken possession of PG&E equipment as part of CAL FIRE’s investigation into the cause of the Zogg Fire in Shasta County. – Redding.com

-Zogg Fire Lawsuit – Compensation You Can Seek
+Zogg Fire Claims – Compensation You Can Seek

 While each case is different, common damage categories include: